JedrcEra/ERA-INTEGRATIVE-PROGRAMMING/README.md

 - Sci-fi HUD-style design

 🔹 AI Assistance Disclosure (Required)

 Answer honestly:

 Did you use AI tools?
 (Yes / No)

-  - Yes, I use AI on javascript to make my website a bit cooler and some styling on css
+  - Yes, I use AI on some styling on css and debugging since sometimes it wont run.

 Answer briefly: